 THE INSTITUTIONALIZED REVIEW IS DEDICATED TO ELEVATING INSTITUTIONALIZED VOICES

 We are seeking human stories centering institutionalization and/or psychiatric hospitalization.
-We are a new publication seeking to prioritize the voices of those who have been hospitalized in psychiatric wards, inpatient drug rehab/eating disorder facilities, who have survived the troubled teen industry (wilderness therapy, therapeutic boarding schools, residential treatment centers, conversion therapy, etc.), who have endured the foster care system, or who identify with other sites of institution.
+As a publication, we seek to prioritize the voices of those who have been hospitalized in psychiatric wards, inpatient drug rehabs, and eating disorder facilities; who have survived the troubled teen industry (wilderness therapy, therapeutic boarding schools, residential treatment centers, conversion therapy, etc.); who have endured the foster care system; who have experienced incarceration; or who identify with other sites of institution.

 We want your stories.
 We recognize that mainstream media often fails to deliver accurate portrayals of institutionalization, hospitalization and related experiences, and we want to return the power of portrayal straight to those whose voices have been silenced and neglected.
 We want to know your truth.
 Your high moments, your low moments, the experiences that nearly broke you and those that kept you alive.
 The people inside who changed your life, for better or worse.
 The culture of institutions (grippy socks, booty juice, the routine and reality).
 The boring days, the emotional ones.
 Details, big and small.
 The ways that institutionalization—whether for days or years—changed the fabric of your world.
 We want to hear about life after discharge—how did your experiences in your ward/facility/program shape the course of your life?
 Whatever story you have to tell, we want to offer you the platform to bring your experiences to the world, to hold them up beyond stigma and shame.
 We want you to feel heard.